jbebar/macabine/content/recipes/salade-capucins/index.md

 sourceURL: # Actual URL of the recipe itself
 catégories: salade # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 tags:
+  - fresh
-  - Fresh
+  - healthy
-  - Healthy
+  - salade
-  - Salade
+  - summer
-  - Summer
+  - veggie
 yield: 6 euros
 prepTime: 10 min
 cookTime: 0 min